Multiscale matrix pencils for separable reconstruction problems: Exponential fitting

 \subsection{Vandermonde structured linear systems}

 For chosen $\sigma$ and with $\tau=0$, the $\alpha_i$ are computed from the interpolation conditions

-either by solving the system in the least squares sense, in the presence of noise, or by solving a subset of $n$ interpolation conditions in case of a noisefree $f(t)$.
+either by solving the system in the least squares sense, in the presence of noise, or by solving a subset of $n$ interpolation conditions in the case of noiseless samples.
 The samples of $f(t)$ occurring in \eqref{vdm} are the same samples as the ones used to fill the Hankel matrices in \eqref{gep} with.
-In a noisy context the Hankel matrices in \eqref{gep} can also be extended to rectangular $N \times n$ matrices with $N>n$ and the generalized eigenvalue problem can be considered in a least squares sense \cite{Ch.Go:gen:06}.
-In that case the index $j$ in \eqref{vdm} runs from 0 to $N+n-1$.
 Note that